Alexfl14/StateMachineOrderApp/README.md

 ## Overview

-This application implements an event-driven architecture where creating an object in the `alex-orders` table triggers an EventBridge rule that initiates the complete order processing workflow through a Step Function state machine.
+This application implements an event-driven architecture where creating an object in a DynamoDB table that acts like a trigger for an EventBridge rule that initiates the complete order processing workflow through a Step Function state machine.

 ## Architecture